thatfrankwayne/TA-ntp-nix/README.md

 ## Purpose

-The NTP Statistics Add-on for Splunk allows a Splunk® Enterprise administrator to index NTP v4 monitoring log data with proper timestamps, and perform detailed field extractions and calculations.
+The NTP Statistics Add-on for Splunk allows a Splunk&trade; Enterprise administrator to index NTP v4 monitoring log data with proper timestamps, and perform detailed field extractions and calculations.
 If you have more than a casual interest in NTP, this Add-on will help you analyze NTP monitoring sets with greater ease than was ever before possible.

 ## Prerequisites and Dependencies